Venafi/ansible-collection-venafi/roles/certificate/examples/f5_bigip/README.md

 Here are the steps we'll take as we go trough this example:

-1. Retrieve a certificate using the Venafi Ansible Role
+1. Retrieve a certificate using the Venafi Ansible Collection
 2. Copy the retrieved certificate files to F5 BIG-IP
 3. Create a Client SSL Profile on F5 BIG-IP
 4. Create Pool on F5 BIG-IP